-We are proud of the OFA's diversity and remain committed to an inclusive, respectful and culturally competent environment.
-As at March 31, 2016, 46 per cent of the OFA's Board of Directors were female.
-In addition to training, the OFA recognizes days of significance and have incorporated accessibility best practices into our website.
+We are proud of the OFA's diversity and remain committed to an inclusive and respectful environment.
+The organization continues to promote gender balance (currently the Board of Directors is over 60 per cent female), staff training and development, cultural sensitivity, and accessibility best practices.

-We would like to thank the OFA staff for their hard work and the members of the Board of Directors for their advice and oversight during the 2015-16 fiscal year.
-We look forward to working with both staff and the Board in 2016-17.
+We would like to thank the OFA staff for their hard work and the Board of Directors for their advice and oversight during the 2016-17 fiscal year.
+We look forward to working with staff and the Board in 2017-18.